nikita-0209/nikita-0209.github.io/pages/about.md

 # **About Me**

 Hey, there!
 I am **{{ site.author.name }}** <br>
 So, let’s see, where do I start?
-What do I put in <i>the introduction</i> of my introduction?
+What do I put in <i>the introduction</i> of my introduction?  <br>
 Guess I’ll just begin with the easiest part: my name is Nikita Saxena, and I just completed my junior year at BITS Pilani.
 Personality-wise, I’m an outgoing introvert.
 Oxymoron, huh?
-But trust me, it’s actually a thing!
-I am a tech enthusiast.
+But trust me, it’s actually a thing!  <br> I am a tech enthusiast.
 I am a big fan of the royal family, chicken and not writing regularly.
-In my free time, I like to scroll through my LinkedIn feed and sleep!
+In my free time, I like to scroll through my LinkedIn feed and sleep!  <br>
-Oh and my birthday is on September 2 and I love surprise gifts! xD Now that you know a bit about me I would love to know more about you.
+Oh and my birthday is on September 2 and I love surprise gifts! xD  <br>
+Now that you know a bit about me I would love to know more about you.
 So drop me an email, and let's connect!
 <!-- If you know how life works, mail me? -->